View basket (0 items $0.00)

 Position: From a kneeling position, spread your knees as wide as they will go, keeping the big toes touching.
 Place your elbows on the floor under your shoulders.
 Keep the hips even with your knees, the lower back slightly concave, and the belly soft.

 Action: Breathe deeply, let go of tension in your neck and spine, and then move the hips slightly forward and back to extend the inner leg.

 Position: Lie on your back, knees bent, feet on the floor—yet wider than your hips—arms out to the side.

 Action: Drop both knees to the right, tuck your tailbone, exhale, and lift the bottom of your belly in and up as you draw your hips and waist back toward the floor.
 Feel the stretch through the front of your thighs and hips.

 What to Look for in a Yoga Teacher

 For back pain relief, look for an experienced yoga teacher who has training in alignment and body mechanics, can adapt poses for persons with a limited range of motion, and understands the function of pain and mental attitude in the practice of yoga.

-Yoga is a wonderful practice for back pain sufferers, allowing us to tune in and release pain in a positive way; teaching us proper alignment to relieve strain and re-balance our posture; helping us to use our breath to release stress, build self-confidence, and improve our overall health and well-being.
+Yoga is a wonderful practice for back pain sufferers, allowing us to tune in and release pain in a positive way, teaching us proper alignment to relieve strain and re-balance our posture, and helping us to use our breath to release stress, build self-confidence, and improve our overall health and well-being.

 Study with Lillah Schwartz and YogaUOnline - Yoga For a Healthy Back: Addressing Pelvic Asymmetry.